 The actual funds available to you will depend on the product you bought.

-Medium Risk Managed Fund
+Medium risk Managed fund

 Lower risk Cash

-Investment choices for guaranteed income for life
+Guaranteed income for life

 If you are planning to exchange your pension savings for a guaranteed income for life, you may want to consider lower risk funds that don’t fluctuate as much.
 This becomes more important as you get closer to the date you intend to access your pension savings.